-This Loaded Cowboy Queso Dip is the ultimate game day appetizer.
-Packed full of ground beef, creamy queso, Rotel tomatoes, beans, and plenty of cheese, it’s a simple, hearty dip recipe that everyone loves.
+This Cowboy Queso Black Bean Dip recipe makes the ultimate game day appetizer.
+Packed full of ground beef, creamy queso, Rotel tomatoes, black beans, and plenty of cheese, it’s a simple, hearty dip recipe that everyone loves.

 Cowboy Queso Dip

-While most cheese dips are purely for snacking, this Baked Cowboy Dip is almost a full meal on its own.
+While most cheese dips are purely for snacking, this Cowboy Queso Dip with Ground Beef is almost a full meal on its own.
 Every delicious bite is full of ground beef, spicy Rotel tomatoes, black beans, and creamy queso dip with melted pepper jack.

 - Ground Beef - I like to use lean ground beef so that the dip isn’t quite as greasy.
 You could also substitute ground turkey or ground sausage.

 - Queso - for this dip recipe we use yellow queso dip, or salsa con queso, rather than queso blanco (white queso).
 You can often find it in jars at the grocery store.
 The best substitute would be to use a 16 ounce brick of Velveeta cheese, which would just need to be melted down first.

 - Rotel Tomatoes - Rotel diced tomatoes have a very distinct, zesty flavor because they have green chilis added to them.
 You could substitute regular diced tomatoes if you prefer a less spicy dip.

 - Black Beans - these should be drained and rinsed before being added to the dip.

 - Pepper Jack Cheese - you’ll need about 1 cup of shredded pepper jack cheese to add to the dip and another 1 cup to sprinkle over the top before baking.